docsforadobe/after-effects-plugin-guide/docs/artisans/artisan-data-types.rst

 Horz?
 Vert?
 ================================================================================

-After Effects’ matrix is row based; OpenGL’s is column based.
+After Effects' matrix is row based; OpenGL's is column based.
 This means more work for you.
 Yay, billable hours!

 ----